MacGH23/BatteryScript_ABCDs/README.md

 Note: Use a wired connection if possible, Bluetooth is not recommended !<br>
 * JKBMS with original JK RS485 interface adapter (dedicated lib)
 * DalyBMS with original Daly UART interface adapter (no Bluetooth, dedicated lib)
-* almost all BMS supported by UNIBMS lib based on [venus-os_dbus-serialbattery](https://github.com/mr-manuel/venus-os_dbus-serialbattery)
+* almost all BMS supported by standalone_serialbattery lib based on [venus-os_dbus-serialbattery](https://github.com/mr-manuel/venus-os_dbus-serialbattery)
 [Supported BMS](https://mr-manuel.github.io/venus-os_dbus-serialbattery_docs/general/supported-bms/)<br>
 Note:<br>
 Currently only one single BMS is supported and not testes with all of the BMS.
 But should work<br>
-Use bms_test.py in UNIBMS folder to test your BMS
+Use standalone_serialbattery_test in SASB folder to test your BMS

 **Power meter information:<br>**
 To adjust everything automatically, you need to get the current power.<br>